 On campus, USC Athletics has been a huge supporter of reducing waste in daily activities.

-In early September, the Los Angeles Memorial Coliseum announced that it would aim for “zero waste” status on game days, starting on Sept.
-5 when the Trojans opened their 2015 football season against Arkansas State.
+The Los Angeles Memorial Coliseum has achieved “zero waste” status on game days since the Trojans opened their 2015 season.

 Under the initiative — a collaboration between the USC Office of Sustainability and Coliseum facility operations — football fans at the 90,000-seat Los Angeles Memorial Coliseum either recycle or compost their used water bottles, hot dog holders, plates and cups.
 Trash receptacles are gone, replaced by bins for recycling or composting only.
 Industry standards define zero waste status as diverting 90 percent or more of waste materials from the landfill or incinerator through recycling, composting or repurposing.

 The zero waste program builds on USC’s efforts to reduce the tons of waste produced during the football season and throughout the year.
 The USC Office of Sustainability launched its Tailgate Waste Diversion program in 2012 to teach tailgaters ways to reduce the waste from their pre-game activities.
-Last year, about 350 peer educators helped tailgate organizers and attendees outside the Coliseum recycle nearly five tons of aluminum, glass and plastic collectively.
-Three tailgate parties were certified as zero waste.
+About 350 peer educators help tailgate organizers and attendees outside the Coliseum recycle nearly five tons of aluminum, glass and plastic collectively.

 The Green Teams Program overseen by USC Sustainability fosters a friendly competition between USC Athletics and club sports teams as they implement sustainable practices such as carpooling, recycling, using refillable water bottles and volunteering at events like beach cleanups.
 So far, the program has certified three teams: women’s sand volleyball, women’s rowing and men’s club lacrosse.